puppetlabs/puppet-docs/source/puppet/4.9/system_requirements.markdown

 title: "Puppet system requirements"
 ---

-Puppet's system requirements can vary depending on your deployment type and size.
+Puppet's system requirements can depend on your deployment type and size.
 Before installing, ensure your hardware and operating systems are compatible with the `puppet-agent` packages we publish.

 > To install Puppet, first [view the pre-install tasks](./install_pre.html).